 In most cases, the public declaration is an important component of sanctuary.
 One of the reasons for a public declaration of sanctuary is the light it shines on the specific case, which allows others to organize and mobilize around it.
 Bringing attention to the case builds a strong case in the "court of public opinion" which results in pressure on DHS and ICE, which often leads to successful closing of a case.
 Once a congregation has discerned and decided they will provide sanctuary, a public announcement is often appropriate.
 This decision should be made in conversation with the partner organizations, and Sanctuary coalition.
 If there is a possible case on horizon, you might wait to announce both the decision and the start of sanctuary at the same time.
-Public declarations often start with a press conference or a vigil.
+Public declarations often start with a petition through the Groundswell Movement Platform and a press conference or a vigil.